srafi26/ADAP-QF-utils/README.md

 # ADAP-QF-utils

-A collection of utility scripts and tools for ADAP Quality Framework (QF) operations and testing.
+A collection of utility scripts and tools for ADAP QF operations and testing.

 ## Overview